-- early 14c., from Old French flaute (12c.), from Old Provençal flaut, of uncertain origin, perhaps imitative or from Latin flare "to blow;" perhaps influenced by Provençal laut "lute."
+- early 14c., from Old French flaut, flaute (musical) "flute" (12c.), from Old Provençal flaut, of uncertain origin; perhaps imitative or from Latin flare "to blow" (see blow (v.1)); perhaps influenced by Provençal laut "lute."
 The other Germanic words (such as German flöte) are likewise borrowings from French.

-Ancient flutes were blown through a mouthpiece, like a recorder; the modern transverse or German flute developed 18c.
+Ancient flutes were direct, blown straight through a mouthpiece but held away from the player's mouth; the modern transverse or German flute developed 18c.
 The older style then sometimes were called flûte-a-bec (French, literally "flute with a beak").
 The modern design and key system of the concert flute were perfected 1834 by Theobald Boehm.
 The architectural sense of "furrow in a pillar" (1650s) is from fancied resemblance to the inside of a flute split down the middle.
 Meaning "tall, slender wine glass" is from 1640s.

 - flute (v.)

 - late 14c., "to play upon the flute," from flute (n.).
 Meaning "to make (architectural) flutes" is from 1570s.
 Related: Fluted; fluting.